yowainwright/yowainwright.github.io/_posts/2016-02-04-things-change.md

 	</figcaption>
 </figure>

 As I was watching the movies which dealt with time & social issues in South Africa during that time I felt my intense heart getting soft.
 My girlfriend looked at me, tears welling in my eyes, this is what I remember her liking about me - my ability to be there, in a moment.
 Grabbing her hand & we walked around the museum together, every Kentridge Piece bringing me closer to a new part of myself.
 I felt myself being curious about the world which Kentridge had created.
 His narrative extended to wondering about my girlfriend’s reality & her feelings.
-I'd been selfish.
+I'd been selfish earlier that day.
 We'd drove down from Madison together & she was taking the same semester finals as me at the same college.

 <figure class="figure figure--full">
 {% include media/picture.html pictureClass="picture__secondary" imageSM="/assets/things-change/william-kentridge.jpg" imageTitle="Drawing by William Kentridge: Anything Is Possible" %}